-Daniel Suarez and Katja Heubach (2011) have proposed to join forces in studying the conceptual framework of ecosystem services, central to the current discourse amongst conservationists.
-They aim to learn about its evolution and identify issues of concern as well as opportunities for practitioners – particularly those active in the Global Environments Network – to intervene in the process.
-At the upcoming IPBES-2, they will carry out a collaborative event ethnography of the meeting itself, leveraging their respective backgrounds and connection through GESA to bolster each other’s research objectives and generate new understandings through information-sharing, structured interactions over the course of the conference, and the preparation of written outputs.
-They will also develop protocols for future event-based GESA alum collaborations at other international environmental fora.
+Daniel Suarez and Katja Heubach joined forces in studying the conceptual framework of ecosystem services, central to the current discourse amongst conservationists.
+This was to learn about its evolution and identify issues of concern as well as opportunities for practitioners – particularly those active in the Global Environments Network – to intervene in the process.
+At IPBES-2, they carried out a collaborative event ethnography of the meeting itself, leveraging their respective backgrounds and connection through the Global Environments Summer Academy to bolster each other’s research objectives and generate new understandings through information-sharing, structured interactions over the course of the conference, and the preparation of written outputs.
+They also planned to develop protocols for future event-based GESA alum collaborations at other international environmental fora.
 Read a blog post by Katja on the experience.

 In May 2013, GESA 2012 alums Manoj Misra, Kasim Tirmizey, Rishi Bastakoti and resource person Susannah McCandless collaborated to host a panel at the “Grabbing Green: Questioning the Green Economy” Conference hosted by the University of Toronto, May 17-19 2013.
 The panel examined the global green grab – the large scale appropriation of lands and resources to environmental ends – through the dual lens of ecological imperialism and ‘accumulation by dispossession’.
 The GESA alumni’s diverse geographical foci and multi-disciplinary approach provided for a compelling panel discussion, which explored possibilities of community resistance in the context of neoliberalism and the roles of policy and advocacy in supporting community aspirations.

-Return of GESA Alumni to GESA 2012/2013 – GESA 2012 and 2013 enjoyed the return of several alums as Resource Persons.
+GESA 2012 and 2013 enjoyed the return of several alums as Resource Persons.
 Contributions have been highly successful and appreciated by organizers and participants alike – we hope to continue welcoming them back!
 Aysen Eren (2011) led participants in GESA 2012 in learning environmental games that encourage a connection with nature.
 Girma Kelburo Mensuro (2012) drew on his expertise to facilitate a GESA 2013 roundtable on the stewardship of agro-pastoral landscapes.
 Inanc Tekguc (2011) engaged his leadership and audiovisual skills to document subsequent GESA activities and guide participants through the Communications Workshop at GESA 2012 and 2013.
 Marie Wilke (2012) returned to lead an exciting three-part Advocacy, Law and Policy Workshop at GESA 2013.